bright/new-www/content/blog/building-trust-through-code-meet-dominik.md

 When I decided to make a career switch, I initially chose frontend development because I had some experience in building websites.
 I understood HTML and CSS, which I thought would help me at the beginning.
 I also enjoyed the fact that with frontend development, you can quickly see the effects of your work.

 However, after concentrating solely on frontend for three years, it started to feel tedious, and I wanted to understand the development process more holistically. **It's the best situation when I get to build a feature from start to finish as a fullstack developer**.
 So, I would definitely consider myself a fullstack developer now – I wouldn't want to choose just one.
 Fullstack development is much more stimulating and offers more learning opportunities.

+## You joined Bright Inventions almost 3 years ago.
+Do you enjoy working here?

+I'm happy working here.
+So far, **I've met only fantastic coworkers**.
+It’s also clear that Ula and other managers genuinely care about the employees’ overall well-being, ensuring that we have opportunities to continue developing.